Places to visit in Taiwan

 Tourism in Taiwan: Top places to visit

-- 🌿 Nature escapes: Taroko Gorge, Alishan Mountains, Sun Moon Lake.
+- 🌿 Nature escapes: Taroko Gorge, Yehliu Geopark, Sun Moon Lake.

 Taipei 101 is Taiwan’s most iconic skyscraper and one of the tallest buildings in the world.
 This landmark dominates the capital’s skyline and offers visitors a mix of sightseeing, shopping and fine dining.